8 Epic San Francisco Road Trips to Plan Right Now

 - Suggested Overnights: Grants Pass, Eureka, Mendocino, Marshall

-I’ve already written extensively about the Pacific Coast Highway, and it’s one of the most popular posts on my site.
+I’ve already written extensively about planning a Pacific Coast Highway road trip, and it’s one of the most popular posts on my site.
 I’ve also covered the PCH from San Francisco to San Diego as a Coastal California road trip.
 Here’s the other half of the PCH for those who want to drive the more rural and rugged northern California Pacific coast.

 To do this road trip, you can do it as an out-and-back, but I’d suggest doing a loop up to Grants Pass and coming south down the PCH.
 It makes for a more interesting road trip – even though it’s longer and the first day is all interstate driving.
 It’s possible to cut this trip short from the five days I suggest, though honestly, you’ll end up putting in long days and not enjoying the drive as much.

-Along the way you’ll see some Redwoods (though you can plan specific road trips just for that, more below!), have epic views of the Pacific Ocean, and can stop in loads of picturesque small coastal communities.
+En route, you’ll cross the Golden Gate Bridge, see the Redwoods (though you can plan specific road trips just for that, more below!), have epic views of the Pacific Ocean, and can stop in loads of picturesque small coastal communities.
 (Some of my favorites include Fort Bragg, Mendocino, and Crescent City!)

 - Suggested Days: 2-4